Standalone datasets

 • Portable project

-The original version of this document is located at https://docs.qfield.org/how-to/movable-project Portable project To manually synchronise your QGIS project, you will need a portable version of your QGIS project file (.qgs, .qgz).
-Portable means ...
+The original version of this document is located at https://docs.qfield.org/how-to/advanced-how-tos/movable-project Portable project To manually synchronize your QGIS project, you will need a portable version of your QGIS project file (.qgs, .qgz). ...